TautvydasRamanauskas/ckeeky-spider/README.md

 - **Politeness** - Right now we are ignoring `robots.txt`.
 - **Spider traps** - Some detections for spider traps is necessary.
 - **Redirects** - Redirects are not handled and redirected pages are just ignored.
-- **Sitemaps** - By using sitemaps, we could avoid manually crawling domain and instantly get all links.
+- **Sitemaps** - By using sitemaps, we could avoid manually crawling domain and instantly get all the links.
 - **Javascript** - Modern web uses JS a lot of, and because of that, we may be missing some elements.
-To crawl better we could use Node with Protractor, so we could fully render pages.
+To crawl better, we could use Node with Protractor, so we could fully render pages.
 - **Security** - We are using raw SQL queries which are prone to SQL injection and are unsafe.
 Passwords are saved in code and Git repository is public.
 - **Multiple IPs** - When crawling you are risking of getting blacklisted.
 If we used different trusted IPs for workers, this issue could be mitigated.
 - **Availability** - If container crashes, there is no recovery mechanism.
 We could use RedisCluster and Kubernetes to manage instances.
-- **Transactions** - If application crashes in some places, data could get corrupted and some pages will not be crawled properly.
+- **Transactions and recovery** - If application crashes, sometimes data could get corrupted and some pages will not be crawled properly.
 - **Non HTML pages** - Not all crawled pages are `HTML`.
 Other types of content should be handled differently.
-- **async** - Right now most of the worker time is spend on page fetch.
-If `async` would be used, workers could do some other work during that.
+- **async** - Right now most of the worker's time is spend on page fetch.
+If `async` would be used, workers could do some other work during page fetch.